The Kid Who Fell Out the Window and Paul's Final Goodbye — Modern Paraphrase | nocap.bible

 He started by reminding them of his track record:

 "You know how I lived among you from day one when I first set foot in Asia.
 I served the Lord with complete humility, with tears, and through every trial that came at me — including the constant plots against my life.
 I never held back from telling you anything that would help you.
 I taught you publicly and in your homes.
-I testified to both Jews and Greeks about toward God and faith in our Lord Jesus ."
+I testified to both Jews and Greeks about repentance toward God and faith in our Lord Jesus Christ."

 No one could say Paul phoned it in.
 He gave those people everything he had — emotionally, spiritually, physically.
 He wasn't building a personal brand.
 He was building the church. 🫶